 Coinbase do allow their users to assign administrative access to a next of kin.
-This is great if users know about this feature.
+This is great if users know that the deceased used Coinbase and that this service exists.
 All of the Coinbase users we interviewed were not aware of this feature.

-In our testing we found that Coinbase will not pass on someones crypto currency to their next of kin if a separate letter has been forged (even if the chosen beneficiary has probate).
-This practice would be an illegal in the UK and many other countries they were holding on to a traditional currency (pound sterling, dollar etc).
-Unfortunately the asset class that crypto falls in allows for this loophole to be made available to crypto wallets.
-By not allowing users to inherit crypto currency following their the death of their users one of two things will happen:
+When we contacted Coinbase we were told that they will not pass on someones cryptocurrency to their next of kin unless a separate letter has been forged (even if the chosen beneficiary has probate).
+This practice would be illegal in the UK and many other countries they were holding on to a traditional currency (pound sterling, dollar etc).
+Unfortunately the asset class that cryptocurrency falls in allows for this loophole to be exploited crypto wallets.
+By not allowing users to inherit cryptocurrency following their the death of their users one of two things will happen:

 - The Crypto will be left and lost

-- Coinbase will inherit the Crypto previously owned by the deceased.
+- The wallet will inherit the ryptocurrency previously owned by the deceased.

 It is therefore very important for Coinbase users to provide Coinbase with a letter stating who you would like you currency to be passed onto.
 Once this letter has been sent a copy should be kept with you Last Will & Testament and other important documents.
 If you have had relevant experience using Coinbase or any other Cryptocurrency wallet please do get in touch.